An image of countertop samples on a light countertop.

 Cost range: $65 – $95 per square foot

-Marble is a lovely countertop material available in stunning colors and patterns.
+Marble is a lovely countertop material available in stunning colours and patterns.
 Its classic beauty is unparalleled.
 That said, marble has never been as popular as granite, probably because it’s a soft stone that can stain and scratch easily.
 You can prevent some of these problems by using trivets and hot pads, and by sealing your counters regularly.
 Families who are rough on their kitchens or have small kids often opt for an imitation marble-look quartz if they’re not prepared to maintain marble.

 Pros: